oliver0/prime-jquery-intro/README.md

 ## Events: `JQ-EVT`

 The events dir contains an example of an app that responds to various events and demonstrates appending to the DOM.
-Used for supporting the discussion of events, event handling, .on(), and the like.
+Used for supporting the discussion of events, event handling, .on(), click and keyboard events, remove(), etc.